Yuri Tarnopolsky

 Evolution is the greatest game we know—The World Struggle for Existence Non-Stop Cup—second, probably, only to the stock market.
 As in any competition, however, there is no other truth in any single act of evolution, other than the score, the verdict, and the success.
 There is no justice, either: victors are not judged.

 Every trial is a one-time event and it does not provide any statistics to judge whether any truth is found.
 Only heavens know.
 Regarding justice, my personal conclusion is that justice in a divided, stratified, and fragmented society is contradiction in terms because the trial by peers is rarely possible.
 Capitalist democracy and justice for all are two bears in one den.
-Often, however, people are just people.
+Often, however, people are just people and neither wolves nor bears.

 APPENDIX